 Two internet stars to have made the very most of this are Jake Paul and KSI.
 At the time of writing, the pair had over 47 million YouTube subscribers combined.
 With such a huge following, all of their bouts are financially lucrative, sometimes to an extreme extent.
 When KSI took on Jake’s brother and fellow internet hit, Logan, both men earned millions from the fights.
 The pair dismissed estimates that suggested that they earned as much as £40m each mind you but there is no doubt that both received seven-figure windfalls.

-As for Jake Paul, when he took on MMA fighter Tyron Woodley in 2021, the pair secured a guaranteed $2m for their involvement.
-This amount did not include their share of the PPV profits and it was estimated that around 500,000 viewers paid to watch the bout.
+As for Jake Paul, when he took on MMA fighter Tyron Woodley in 2021, the pair secured $2m for their involvement.
+This amount did not include their share of the PPV takings and it was estimated that around 500,000 viewers paid to watch the bout.
 The likes of Paul and KSI show that boxing can be a greater earner, providing you already have millions of fans that enjoy watching your content.

 Hall v Bjornsson (2022)